gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 ```
 </details>

-## Teleport Resources
+### Teleport Resources

-### Scheduling
+#### Autoupdate Config

 This resource is owned by the Teleport cluster user.
-This is how Teleport customers can specify their automatic update preferences such as:
+This is how Teleport customers can specify their automatic update preferences.
-- if automatic updates are enabled, disabled, or temporarily suspended
-- in which order their agents should be updated (`dev` before `staging` before `prod`)
-- when should the updates start

 ```yaml
 kind: autoupdate_config